Louis-Guillaume Otto

-Louis-Guillaume Otto, comte de Mosloy (7 August 1754 – 9 November 1817) was a Germano-French diplomat.
+Louis-Guillaume Otto, comte de Mosloy (7 August 1754 – 9 November 1817) was a German-French diplomat.

 Life

 A student of Christoph Wilhelm von Koch and a friend of Emmanuel-Joseph Sieyès at the University of Strasbourg, Ludwig Otto graduated in Modern Languages and Law.

 He entered the French diplomatic service, becoming private secretary to César de La Luzerne in Bavaria, before being despatched in 1779 on a diplomatic mission to the newly formed United States of America.
 Otto fell for Anne Shippen and courted her with letters.
 Her mother was keen but her father married her to another.

 While in Philadelphia, he succeeded François Barbé-Marbois as Secretary of the French Legation in May 1785, serving another two terms as Chargé d'affaires ad interim, having established cordial relations with George Washington and other senior members of Congress.
 While in the United States he authored reports analyzing the U.S. Constitution and the prospects for its ratification.